 It makes sense that each generation has their own skills and characteristics - But what do you do when it comes to looking for a particular set of skills and experience?
 Do you know which generation it is that would have what you need?
 Wondering how to attract them?

-Below is our take after extensive research on the 3 most popular generations seen in the workplace today.
-We will help you understand the differences in skills and characteristics, how to attract them and what it is that is seen as important to them in order to keep them on payroll.
+Below is our take on extensive research on the 3 most popular generations seen in the workplace today.
+We will help you understand the differences in skills and characteristics, how to attract them and what it is that is seen as important to them in order to keep them on the payroll.

-The Baby Boomer Generation are constantly looking to grow and further their career - to reach the top of the corporate ladder.
+The Baby Boomer Generation is constantly looking to grow and further their career - to reach the top of the corporate ladder.
 They are hard working with a positive work ethic - Don't forget about the boomers just yet - they have a lot to offer.